-Federal regulations require students maintain satisfactory academic progress in his or her field of study to be eligible for Title IV federal student financial aid.
-At UNH, that progress is defined by the Academic Standards and Advising Committee as retention in a degree program and, by the end of the second semester each year, earning the number of required credits per semesters enrolled:
+Federal regulations require students maintain satisfactory academic progress in their field of study to be eligible for Title IV federal student financial aid.
+At UNH*, that progress is defined by the Academic Standards and Advising Committee as retention in a degree program and, by the end of the second semester each year, earning the number of required credits per semesters enrolled:

 |# Semesters Enrolled||# Credits Required|

 |9 or more||# of credits increases by 13 for each additional semester|